00labs/huma-monorepo/0_doc/Huma Protocol Technical Design.md

 The protocol uses two service accounts:

 - eaServiceAccount: For security consideration, Huma will host the EAs initially.
 This means all the approvals will be initiated from a service account.
-- pdsServiceAccount: Sentinel uses this service account to interact
+- pdsServiceAccount: Sentinel uses this service account to interact.
-- AWS Key Manager will be leveraged to store the
+- AWS Key Manager will be used to manage these secrets.

 #### Capital Commitment by Pool Owner and Evaluation Agent